 Oceans & Estuaries

-The southern part of New York State sits on the shore of Northern Atlantic Ocean.
-The current coming up the shoreline and the freshwater rivers and streams draining into the ocean mix around the New York City and Long Island area creating several distinct estuaries that flourish with marine life.
+New York State has shoreline on the Northern Atlantic Ocean.
+Freshwater rivers and streams draining into the ocean around the New York City and Long Island area create several distinct estuaries that flourish with marine life.

-The Long Island Sound, Peconic Estuary, Long Island South Shore Estuary Reserve, New York/New Jersey Harbor and Hudson River Estuary are the five estuaries in this area, each of which has its own unique geographical layout.
-The New York State Department of Environmental Conservation, along with EPA, other state agencies, and local municipalities devised management plans for each of these areas to address their different aspects of problems and protection strategies.
+There are five major unique estuary systems in this area: the Peconic Bays system, the Long Island south shore bays system, New York/New Jersey Harbor, Hudson River Estuary, and Long Island Sound.
+The New York State Department of Environmental Conservation, along with EPA, other state agencies, and local municipalities devised management plans for each of these areas to address their issues of concern and develop protection and restoration strategies.

 More about Oceans & Estuaries: